tideflow-io/tideflow/imports/services/README.md

+# Services

+Services are things you can connected to workflows.
+Either to trigger them or as workflow tasks.

-Services prefixed with "_" are system only.
+Services prefixed with "_" in this folder are system only.

-All other services are suiteble to be used as part of flows.
+All other services are suiteble to be used as part of workflows.

 Documentation: https://docs.tideflow.io/docs/services-introduction